 speakers and subjects of local interest.
 Contact: Lin Robinson,

-General Meeting.
+Meeting.
 Free.
-The MOMS Club (Moms Offering Moms Support)
+The MOMS Club (Moms Offering Moms Support) is an

-to support at-home mothers regardless of race, religion, financial
+at-home mothers regardless of race, religion, financial stability.

-stability.
 10 a.m.
-First Baptist Church of Rio Rancho (across from
+First Baptist Church of Rio Rancho (across from Intel).

-a volunteer-run organization, provides education and support for
+organization, provides education and support for people with mental

-people with mental illness and their families.
+illness and their families.
 10 a.m.
-St. Thomas
+St. Thomas Aquinas Catholic

 First Wednesdays: The Sandoval County Chapter of the Holistic